hartenthaler/hh_imprint/README.md

 2. Download the [latest release](https://github.com/hartenthaler/hh_imprint/releases/latest)
 3. Unzip the package into your `webtrees/modules_v4` directory of your web server
 4. Rename the folder to `hh_imprint`
 5. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Website/Footers</span>, and find the module.
-It will be called "Legal Notice".
+It will be called "Legal Notice and Privacy Policy".
 Check if it has a tick for "Enabled".
-6. Click at the wrench symbol and add all desired information fields
+6. Click at the wrench symbol and add all desired information fields.
 7. Maybe you like to deactivate the module "contact information" (depending whether you have activated this in the "Legal Notice" module).
 8. Finally, click SAVE, to complete the installation.